 For better or worse, I chose the latter.

 A couple of years into my PhD I realised that I wasn’t good enough in physics to pursue it beyond my research project, so I started exploring alternatives.
-Aged 27, I pursued the only other area that really held any other attraction to me: the world of international business.
+Aged 27, I pursued the only other area that really held any other attraction to me: the world of business.

 I joined Andersen Consulting (now Accenture) in the Change Management practice of their London office.
 I was very much attracted to AC’s policy on professional development – in those days, they’d invest 10% of revenue back into PD for their staff – and boy did I need developing beyond my physics background.
 I also felt that joining an IT consultancy would be easier to adapt to than going straight into a strategy house.
 At AC, my role on projects was to ensure that the large IT systems we were implementing would result in not just a ‘technical success’, but a ‘business success’ too.
 This meant getting end users to actually use the systems in the way they’d be designed.
 I developed a specialisation for delivering usability workshops and end-user training programmes.

 After 3 years at AC, I joined another consulting company, AT Kearney, in the Enterprise Transformation practice of their London office.
 In the mid-90s, AT Kearney had a very good reputation as a ‘high-value-add’ consultancy.
 They had just been acquired by EDS the year before I joined, and were running full steam ahead.
-My role at Kearney was to ensure that employees would take ownership of the changes that we were helping clients to implement on large-scale business process redesign projects.
+My role at Kearney was to ensure that people would take ownership of the changes that we were helping clients to implement on large-scale business process redesign projects.
 This meant encouraging employee participation and engagement throughout the change process.
-I developed a specialisation for facilitating challenging change management workshops and executive/key-manager training programmes.
+I developed a specialisation for facilitating challenging executive workshops and training programmes.

 A year or so after I joined Kearney, I attended their in-house, two-day presentation skills training, called KRISP (Kearney’s Rational and Incisive Speaker Program).
 In those days, most KRISP courses in Europe were delivered by an old-time Kearney Partner called Hans Naumann, who had been head of Kearney’s Paris office for most of the ‘70s.
 I was simply blown away by Hans and by the training, and became a KRISP trainer myself.
 I was fortunate enough to be able to deliver a couple of courses a year with Hans, in-between my client commitments.
 Furthermore, I had the opportunity to apply and hone my presentation skills ‘for real’ in a whole host of mega-challenging client boardrooms.